2023 Most Popular Allied Health Services Associate Degree Trade Schools in Illinois

 Medical Assisting majors at Lewis and Clark Community College take out an average of $8,264 in student loans while working on their Associate Degree.

 Lake Land College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
 It came in at #6 on the list.
-Located in the distant town of Mattoon, Lake Land College is a public school with a small student population.
+Located in the distant town of Mattoon, Lake Land College is a public college with a small student population.

 Women make up 86% of the medical assisting majors at the school.